About the VMC

 Vaughan’s dream of having a downtown core is nearly as old as the City itself.

 The Town of Vaughan officially became a City in 1991.
-It was made up of five municipalities–all with their own historic village or town centre–so Vaughan committed to building a new business and commercial core at the intersection of Highways 400 and 407.
-Approved in 1998, Official Plan Amendment 500 called for the Vaughan Corporate Centre, as it was then branded, to become a focal point for business activity and major commercial development.
+At the time, it was made up of five municipalities–all with their own historic village or town centre.
+To unite them, Vaughan committed to building a new commercial core at the intersection of Highways 400 and 407.

-The plan truly found its legs in 2006 when the Province announced that the Spadina subway line would be extended to Vaughan and designated the area around it as an Urban Growth Centre.
+The plan truly found its legs in 2006 when the Province committed to extending the Spadina subway line to Vaughan and designated the area around it as an Urban Growth Centre.
 More designations and plans followed, defining the Vaughan Metropolitan Centre and preparing it for development.

 In 2010, when Maurizio Bevilacqua became Mayor of the City of Vaughan, he made the Vaughan Metropolitan Centre one of his key priorities.
 He formed the VMC Sub Committee and began organizing the key infrastructure.

 Announcements for the VMC’s first residential (Expo City) and office (KPMG Tower) developments in 2011 and 2012, respectively, proved that the blueprint had market potential.
-Development and interest have accelerated ever since.
+Since then, condos and office towers have sold out, with many more on the way.

-The opening of the Toronto-York Spadina Subway Extension in December 2017, with a new terminus at Vaughan Metropolitan Centre Station, has been a game-changer for the VMC and Vaughan.
+The opening of the Toronto-York Spadina Subway Extension in December 2017, now ending at the Vaughan Metropolitan Centre Station, has been a game-changer for the VMC and Vaughan.

-The vision for the VMC is for distinct districts with residential neighbourhoods, office and employment areas, and mixed-use areas, all linked by a robust system of parks, squares and open spaces and a fine grain grid pattern of streets.
+The vision for the VMC is to build a transit-oriented downtown with unique residential, office and mixed use districts linked by a network of parks, squares and open spaces and a fine grain street grid.

 We are planning for a downtown that is: